+Aikido is a `modern' martial art that we practice in a friendly dojo atmosphere, while still retaining strict manners and martial aspects.
 In Aikido training, etiquette is as important as the study of physical techniques.
 Proper execution of etiquette forms not only creates a good atmosphere in the dojo, but also develops your intuition and awareness.
 Since Aikido is a Japanese martial art, the interactions between the teacher and the students, and among the students, follow the Japanese form.
 You will not be expected to know all etiquette forms in the beginning, but you will be expected to learn them in a reasonable amount of time.

 The DOJO: Aikido training takes place in a hall known as a dojo (place of the way).
 The dojo is considered a sacred place of learning, and must be kept clean and free of distractions.
 Behave no differently in a dojo than you would in a church or temple.

 TRAINING PARTNERS: Training partners should always be approached with gratitude and respect.
 They are lending you the use of their bodies to enable you to gain the benefits of Aikido practice.

 REI (bowing): Bowing is a very important aspect of the Japanese culture.
 In Aikido, we bow to show respect, honour, and gratitude.
 There are two ways of bowing: from a kneeling position, and from a standing position.
 The kneeling bow is considered more formal.